thameenas/semantic-word-ladder/README.md

 ### 2. Semantic Space as a Graph

 - Each word is treated as a **node**
-- Edges are implicit: the **top-k most similar words** form the local neighborhood
+- Top K most similar neighbours to a node is computed using FAISS library
 - The full graph is **never built explicitly**

 This allows semantic navigation to be treated as a **graph search problem** rather than a static similarity lookup.